There are two ways we can tackle this matter.

 This experience affirmed to me even more that, in this age where we’re facing massive content influx—great content, bad content, click bait content, countless of blog and social media posts published every minute—this ancient principle still holds true:

 Honest, vulnerable and authentic storytelling is what your audience really needs.

 Sure, there’s always a need for informative and actionable content, something that I’ve been intentionally creating more of lately here at Chasing Dreams.
 But time and again I find that the kind of content that truly engages readers are the ones that come from somewhere deep inside of you,

 the ones that come out of the abundance of the heart,

 the kind you’re sometimes afraid to write.

 So I say, go ahead, dig into your heart and write what’s inside.
 In the midst of the noise and the fear, don’t be afraid to tell your story, talk about your mistakes, reference your personal experiences.
 Because somewhere out there, someone needs to hear exactly what you have to say.

 As a fair warning, creating vulnerable and honest content will sometimes make other people judge you, or maybe make you lose readers.
 That’s okay.
-As I’ve mentioned in my Blogging with a Purpose e-course, you may lose some of those readers but you’ll gain the right ones.
+You may lose some of those readers but you’ll gain the right ones.